 I am a Licensed Clinical Social Worker and Certified EMDR Therapist.
 My primary specialties are treating general and specific anxiety, panic attacks, low self-esteem, "imposter syndrome," anxiety which has led to depression, and confidence issues.
 I am also well versed in coaching, relationship dynamics, parenting, and family history complications.
 I am a very solution focused therapist with the notion of helping you achieve emotional wellness and happiness in your life as soon as possible.
 I earned a Bachelor's Degree in Criminal Justice at Shippensburg Universi...

-I am licensed in New Hampshire with 7 years of professional work experience.
-I have experience in helping clients with coping with addictions, relationship issues, trauma and abuse, & coping with life changes.
+I am licensed in New Hampshire with 14 years of professional work experience.
+I have experience in helping clients with stress and anxiety, coping with addictions, trauma and abuse, & anger management.
 I believe in treating everyone with respect, sensitivity, and compassion.
 I will tailor our dialog and treatment plan to meet your unique and specific needs.
 It takes courage to seek out a more fulfilling and happier life and to take the first steps towards a change.
 I am here to support & empower you in that journey.

-I am licensed in New Hampshire and Vermont with 12 years of professional work experience.
-I have experience in helping clients with stress and anxiety, trauma and abuse, motivation, self esteem, and confidence, & depression.
+I am licensed in New Hampshire with 40 years of professional work experience.
+I have experience in helping clients with stress and anxiety, relationship issues, trauma and abuse, & motivation, self esteem, and confidence.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 Taking the first step to seeking a more fulfilling and happier life takes courage.
 I am here to support you in that process.

 Finding the right therapist can feel intimidating.
 However, there are a few methods you can try to narrow your search for a counselor in the Rochester area if you find it challenging to find therapists accepting new clients.

-Forbes reports that the average price of an in-person therapy session in the US is $100 to $200 per hour.
+Forbes reports that the average price of an in-person therapy session with a counselor in the US is $100 to $200 per hour.
 These prices may be higher in Rochester due to a higher cost of living.

 Online therapists, including the US-based therapists above, can work with people like you in or around Rochester to offer creative forms of communication and treatment.
 You do not have to commute to a therapist's office to meet with one of these counselors.